davidralphlewis/davidralphlewis.github.io/_posts/2020-03-31-the-oracle.md

 </div>

-I've just noticed it's April tomorrow [note] Because <a href="/times-gone-weird/">time has gone strange [/note] so I guess I'll be doing a poem a day from tomorrow.
+I've just noticed it's April tomorrow [^1] so I guess I'll be doing a poem a day from tomorrow.
 Consider yourself warned.
+[^1]: Because <a href="/times-gone-weird/">time has gone strange.